nram-solace/nram-solace-tools/docs/get-vpn-config.md

 # Get VPN Config
 [get-vpn-config.py](/scripts/get-vpn-config.py)

 This script captures Solace Message-VPN config recursively and saves them locally.
-This is useful for taking config backup or for cloning it on a dabcerent broker or as dabcerent message VPN.
+This is useful for taking config backup or for cloning it on a different broker or as different message VPN on the same broker.

 ## Running
 ``` shell